 It’s with that in mind that Consolidated Credit has set up a specialized toll-free hotline for people affected by Hurricane Michael.
 Certified credit counselors and HUD-certified housing counselors are on standby now.
 They can answer your questions and you find the best way to recover without facing a fresh disaster with debt.
 The line will remain open through the end of 2018, since the financial effects of Michael will continue to impact families in the panhandle over the months to come.

-In addition, households living in the affected areas can take advantage of discounted rates on Consolidated Credit’s Debt Management Program, whether relief is needed from existing debt or debt incurred recovering from the storm.
-For those who qualify, the program can help reduce total monthly payments by up to 30-50%.
-This can be crucial for families trying to make ends meet despite financial challenges they face as they rebuild.
+In addition, households living in the affected area can take advantage of discounted rates on Consolidated Credit’s Debt Management Program.
+This can be critical, whether you need relief from existing debt that’s currently stressing your budget, or you incur credit card debt in your efforts to recover from the storm.
+For those who qualify, the program can help reduce your total monthly payments by up to 30-50%.
+This can be crucial for families trying to make ends meet despite financial challenges you may face as you rebuild.

 If you live in the affected areas listed above, call our toll-free hotline now at 1-866-395-7198.

 Consolidated Credit also reminds anyone living on the East and Gulf Coasts that storm season is not over yet.
 Although no major storms are currently forecast, hurricane season won’t officially end until November 30, 2018.
 If you live near a coast, it’s crucial that you take steps to prepare before a hurricane.

 This booklet can help you take the right steps to ensure that your finances can weather any natural disaster: